About .

 Design in an AI-driven world

-As design tools accelerate execution, the value of design shifts away from producing interfaces and toward making sound judgments.
+As design tools accelerate execution, I’ve noticed the role of design shifting.
+The value isn’t in producing interfaces faster.
+It’s in making better judgments.

-AI can generate layouts, flows, and variations quickly.
-It cannot determine what is necessary versus merely possible, where clarity should take precedence over completeness, or which tradeoffs are worth making.
-Those decisions depend on how problems are framed and how constraints are understood.
+AI can generate layouts and flows quickly.
+What it can’t decide is what’s necessary, where clarity should outweigh completeness, or which tradeoffs are worth making.
+Those decisions depend on how a problem is framed.

-I see design’s role as making complex systems legible, responsible, and trustworthy, especially as automation increases speed without guaranteeing understanding.
+Design’s role is to make complex systems legible and trustworthy, especially as automation increases speed without guaranteeing understanding.